 Accidents involving teeth: Contact your family dentist if you’ve had any dental trauma, and call our office if your braces/appliances have been damaged.
 If you are involved in contact sports, a specialized in-office mouth guard can be fitted over your braces for added protection (ask us!).

-Keep in mind that if your braces break, Dr. Zuch will repair the damage, but an abundance of emergency repairs can prolong treatment.
+Keep in mind that if your braces break, Dr. Zuch will repair the damage, but an abundance of emergency repairs can prolong treatment and incur additional costs.